blytkerchan/blytkerchan.github.io/_posts/2010-12-10-testing-lock-free-software.markdown

 comments: true
 date: 2010-12-10 03:53:05+00:00
 layout: post
-permalink: /blog/2010/12/testing-lock-free-software/
-slug: testing-lock-free-software
 title: Testing Lock-Free Software
 wordpress_id: 1142
 categories:
   - Software Development
   - Software Engineering
 tags:
   - lock-free
   - Posts that need to be re-tagged (WIP)
   - software
 ---

 When a test has been running non-stop for over six months, beating the heck out of an algorithm, can we be confident the algorithm is OK?

 <!--more-->

 One of the pieces of software I am working on is a logging mechanism for a distributed system.
 The logging mechanism is based on the _Agelena_ module of my _Arachnida_ embeddable HTTP(S) server and client, but goes farther than it does w.r.t. flexibility and speed.
 At its core, there is a module called _**hsl**: High-Speed Logging_ which consists of a multi-producer single-consumer queue that is optimized for this purpose.

 This particular queue - or rather, set of queues - has a particular set of caveats which makes it a bit different from my previous implementations of lock-free queues, so I devised a set of tests for it to check that it really works under all circumstances.
 The problem is the "all" in that statement.